rishabhdeepsingh/Competitive/Cpp/test/googletest/googlemock/docs/for_dummies.md

 (TDD) community:

-*   **Fake** objects have working implementations, but usually take some shortcut (perhaps to make the operations less expensive), which makes them not suitable for production.
+*   **Fake** objects have working implementations, but usually take some shortcut (perhaps to make the ops less expensive), which makes them not suitable for production.
 An in-memory file system would be an example of a fake.
 *   **Mocks** are objects pre-programmed with *expectations*, which form a